What To Do After An Unprotected Sex Encounter

 Most doctors can test for STIs, such as chlamydia and gonorrhea, with a simple urine sample.
 It’s an easy and inexpensive way to find out if you're at risk for sexually transmitted infections.
 Keep in mind that getting tested doesn't mean your doctor will tell your partner—it just means you'll get peace of mind from knowing whether or not you should use protection next time around.
 If you don't have a primary doctor, call up ACPC Women's Clinic—we offer free and confidential testing services.

-If you are pregnant,
+If you are Pregnant, Consider Your Pregnancy Options

-article.
+If you are pregnant, adoption is a noble and life-changing option for you and your child.
+If you feel that an abortion is the best option for your circumstances, there are risks associated with the procedure.
+To help you understand the different types of procedures and their risks, check out this article.
 You should consult with a professional healthcare mentor to fully discuss these options and make an informed decision.
 Be sure to take into account any concerns your partner may have about having children as well.

 While a pregnancy may not be in your plans, it’s worth thinking through how you’d feel about parenting a child.
 You don’t need to decide right away, but if an unintended pregnancy happens, you can take comfort in knowing that you’ve done some thinking and that you are as prepared as anyone can be.
 There are a lot of resources for parents, including government assistance such as Medicaid, WIC, and food stamps.